garrandall/popular-music-data/tracks/you-don-t-know-nothin--for-real.md

   ranking_list: Billboard Hot 100
   start_date: '1994-11-05'
 ---
-Aaaaaaahhhhhh..oooooohh
+Ah...oh

-You know the sun comes up in the morning (Hmm, Hmm) And that, summer comes June (Hmm, Hmm)
+You know the sun comes up in the morning (Hm, Hm)
+And that, summer comes June (Hm, Hm)
-You know that, rain comes out from the sky (Hmm, Hmm) And it makes the flowers bloom (Hmm, Hmm)
+You know that, rain comes out from the sky (Hm, Hm) And it makes the flowers bloom (Hm, Hm)

 But you don't know nothin'
 'Til you know that I love you (You)